-The Oratory of the SS.
-Sacramento was built next to the Mother Church in the mid-16th century, and has an interior completely covered with stucco decoration (18th century), by Vincenzo Messina representing Faith, Charity, Fortitude and Penance, Hope, Justice and Divine Grace, and also smaller figures, resting on brackets below the windows, depicting scenes connected with the mystery of the Eucharist.
+The Oratory of Saint Sacramento was built next to the Mother Church in the mid-16th century, and has an 18th century interior completely covered with stucco, by Vincenzo Messina and representing Faith, Charity, Fortitude and Penance, Hope, Justice and Divine Grace, and also smaller figures, resting on brackets below the windows, depicting scenes connected with the mystery of the Eucharist.

 The collection is further enriched by the decorative motifs (in the style of Procopio Serpotta) of cherubs, garlands of flowers and fruit, coats of arms and grotesques.
 On the roof is a fresco depicting the "Triumph of the Faith".

 The Church of St. Mary of the Angels, located behind the Mother Church, has a single nave with side chapels in carved wood paneling.
 To admire in the church is a wooden crucifix by Fra’ Benedetto Valenza (18th century), who also worked on the decoration of the Rococo chapel.

 The local Carini restaurants have menus offering meat and fish, good traditional Sicilian cuisine.
 At lunchtime you might try the "maglie siciliane" with garlic, olive oil, red pepper and a sprinkling of ricotta, while those who enjoy fried foods will enjoy the "rice croquettes."